 Approximately 30 academic-year (Fall/Spring) AOP Fellowships are awarded annually to qualified graduate students.
 Awards are for full-time study only.
 Awards should be limited to members of racial/ethnic minority groups traditionally underrepresented in graduate education and other non-minority disadvantaged graduate students.
 Nominees for the AOP Fellowship must be United States citizens or Permanent Residents.
 Applicants shall be considered in their entirety and reviewed individually, and no applicant shall receive an AOP Fellowship simply because they fulfil one or more of the listed eligible classifications.

 - American Indian

 - Statutorily defined Southeast Asian (Hmong, Laotian, Vietnamese, or Cambodian)

 - Alumni or participant of The Ronald E. McNair Post-Baccalaureate Achievement Program*

-  - Alumni of a TRIO or TRIO-like Pre-College Program (Upward Bound, Student Support Services, GEAR UP)
+- Alumni of a TRIO/TRIO-like Pre-College Program (Upward Bound, Student Support Services, GEAR UP)

-  - First-generation college student with high financial need as evidence by a current and completed FAFSA**
+- First-generation college student with high financial need as evidenced by a current and completed FAFSA**